All right, news roundup information overload hour.

 All of this money would have paid everybody's medical debts off at that point.

-But you know, a trillion dollars is a trillion dollars.
+But, you know, a trillion dollars is a trillion dollars.

 It's a lot of money.

-You have every right to be angry, but I'm gonna tell you something.
+You have every right to be angry.

 Turn your anger into action.